vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  Called synchronously after the instance has just been initialized, before data observation and event/watcher setup.
+  Called synchronously immediately after the instance has been initialized, before data observation and event/watcher setup.

 - **See also:** [Lifecycle Diagram](../guide/instance.html#Lifecycle-Diagram)